 Researching family-friendly boat charters in the San Blas Islands proved a little challenging, but eventually I found a gorgeous catamaran called the Southern Belle owned by George and Melinda Salley.
 As they had raised their son on the boat I knew that having children on the boat would not be an issue for them.

 Another boat charter company that comes highly recommended for sailing the San Blas Islands is Blue Sky Sailing owned by Debbie and Breeze Filina.
 They get great reviews (5/5 stars on TripAdvisor) and you can book directly with them (no middle man).
-Alternatively, if you prefer, you can book them through the Airbnb booking site.
 Debbie and Breeze assist in making all travel arrangements at no extra cost for their guests with 100% of the proceeds going directly to the SUV service provider and to the launcha boat service.
 They also offer a waterfall hiking tour through a Kuna Indian friend.
 The hike takes you past a large Indian burial ground and includes a boxed lunch and water.
 100% of the proceeds go directly to the guide and her community island of Rio Sidra.
 Families traveling with young children may be interested to know that Debbie and Breeze raised their son Josh onboard the Blue Sky.
-He is now a professor of marine biology at the West Palm Bch.
+He is now a professor of marine biology at the West Palm Beach.
 State College !

 Sailing the San Blas Islands – The Experience